Compare two cars

 Verdict

 Lancia appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers much better overall protection, which launches it ahead of the other contender.
-From there things take a different direction, with Lancia being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Lancia offering somewhat better performance, just enough to call it quicker.
 Fuel consumption is more or less the same.
-It's really tough to make a final decision here, but if I'd need to, I'd say Audi.
+No mistake, whatever you decide here, but I'd still go for the Audi.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.